simpansoftware/Aurora-but-with-doom/README.md

 ```bash
 sudo bash Aurora /path/to/shim.bin
 ```
-Alternatively, you can automatically download a nanoshim and build with it with the following command (also don't keep the angled brackets in there, if you do even after this warning you're stupid):
+Alternatively, you can automatically download a nanoshim and build with it with the following command:
 ```bash
 sudo bash Aurora <board> --auto
 ```